 Carara is a great place to stop off for a quick hike on a trip up or down the pacific coast any time of the year.
 If you are headed to or from slothful beach bumming, take a few hours to explore a trail.
 The rewards will be well worth the effort, and you will feel better after a little exercise.

 There are two hiking trails in Carara.
-0.6 miles (1 km) south of the bridge on your left as you head towards the rangers station there is parking for a 2.7 mile (4.5 km) Laguna Meandrica trail that parallels the Río Grande de Tárcoles and has short branches to the laguna and marshes.
+Half a mile (1 km) south of the bridge on your left as you head towards the rangers station there is parking for a 2.7 mile (4.5 km) Laguna Meandrica trail that parallels the Río Grande de Tárcoles and has short branches to the laguna and marshes.
 This trail is closed in the heart of the rainy season (about late August to mid November) because it’s often covered by several feet of water when the river floods.
-The short (0.6 mile, 1 km) Araceas Nature trail is a loop that starts and ends at the Quebrada Bonita station.
+The short (0.6 mile, 1 km) Araceas Nature trail is a loop that starts and ends at the main Quebrada Bonita ranger station.

 Be cautious parking at the trail heads, and even the ranger station before sunrise or after sunset.
 The parking is just off the highway, and if you leave any valuables in your car (including the trunk), odds are pretty good that a opportunistic petty thief will grab them and be miles down the road before you return.

 Driving from San José or Juan Santamaría International Airport – Take the Caldera Highway (Hwy 27) west to the intersection with Hwy 34 8 km past Orotina.
 Follow 34 approximately 18 km south to the bridge over the Tárcoles River and the park boundary.
 The Quebrada Bonita ranger station, visitors center & park headquarters is 3 km further south.